 Figure 7b: Size-based standoff distances: Standoff distance is a hemisphere with a minimum height from the ground based on UAS size.
-The UAS may not be directly over the casualty.
+The UAS may not hover in a 1m cone directly over the casualty.

 9.7.5 Sensor Constraints